-Zarina and Judy Blume Reddy at the launch of “Third World Women: The Politics of Being Other”, an issue of Heresies: A Feminist Publication on Art and Politics, c.
+Zarina and Judy Blume Reddy at the launch of the issue “Third World Women: The Politics of Being Other” of Heresies: A Feminist Publication on Art and Politics, c.
 1979.
 Courtesy of Adobe Krow Archives, Los Angeles, and RYAN LEE Gallery, New York.

 During the 1970s, magazines and journals served as an intimate public sphere for the women’s art movement, and today provide essential documentation of the second wave of feminism.
 Produced by the Heresies Collective, which included Joan Braderman, Mary Beth Edelson, Lucy R. Lippard, Harmony Hammond, and May Stevens, among others, issues of Heresies: A Feminist Publication on Art and Politics centered women artists’ contributions to the arts and were organized by theme and edited by a shifting cohort of artists and thinkers.
 Topics included racism, ecology, gender, class, sexuality, and labor, as well as craft, new media, performance, and architecture.